nasa/DERT/dert/doc/README.txt

 SYSTEM REQUIREMENTS:

-DERT requires 64-bit Java 1.7, or 1.8.
+DERT requires 64-bit Java 1.7, or 1.8 JRE.
 Mac OS X 10.8 and Red Hat Linux 6 have been tested successfully.
 A 3-button mouse is recommended.
+Mac users may need to install the Java JDK to set the default Java.

 INSTALLATION: